-Mullet Loop Blue Trail East is a 3.7 mile lightly trafficked loop trail located near Rock Hill, NY that features a waterfall.
-The trail is rated as moderate and primarily used for hiking, fishing, and fly fishing.
+Mullet Loop Blue Trail East is a 3.7 mile lightly trafficked loop trail located near Rock Hill, NY that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 Great views, bridges over the Mullet Brook and Wolf Brook.
 Access to the Neversink River with ample opportunities for trout fishing.
 ATV accessible by permit.
 Well marked trails.
 Hunting, Hiking, Fishing.
 Very high bear population and thick mountain laurel so not recommended to hike alone.

 Clean and well marked trails.
 Steep and rough terrain at some points.

 first time to this hike. beautiful area overall. cool rocks to hangout on down on the neversink. due to spending to much time down at the neversink and the extreme heat. i didnt make it to the falls. but i will be going again as soon as i can. best part is this area is only 15mins from my house. i took the "blue trail east". terrain and ascends and descends were tougher than expected although very doable when you take you time and pace yourself. overall i loved it